Azure/k8s-actions/k8s-deploy/README.md

     manifests: '/manifests/*.*'
     kubectl-version: 'latest' # optional
 ```
+Refer to the action metadata file for details about all the inputs https://github.com/Azure/k8s-deploy/blob/master/k8s-deploy/action.yml

 ## End to end workflow for building container images and deploying to an Azure Kubernetes Service cluster